mayonesa/zio-airlines/README.md

 - Booking will consist of the following stages:
   1. **flight selection**
-  2. **seat selection/assignment** from available seats (since client code may not be able to guarantee that the seat selections input is not stale (e.g., RESTful API), there is the possibility that a subset of the seats have been occupied by another client.
+  2. **seat selection/assignment** from available seats (since client code may not be able to guarantee that the seat selections input is not stale, there is the possibility that a subset of the seats have been occupied by another client.
 In said case, the error channel should wholly indicate which of the seats are no longer available)
   3. **confirm booking**
 - Once started, a booking will have 5 minutes for completion.
 If not completed within said time, booking will be invalidated and the seats therein become eligible for booking by any user.
-- A booking can be cancelled at any time before the actual flight (only the reservation number is required if booking already completed).
+- A booking can be cancelled at any time before the actual flight (reservation number is the only required parameter).
-- Insure integrity in a concurrent-booking context but a whole flight should not be "locked" throughout the entirety of an ongoing same-flight booking process (i.e., flight selection, seat selection, and confirmation).
+- Ensure integrity in a concurrent-booking context but a whole flight should not be "locked" throughout the entirety of the booking process (i.e., flight selection, seat selection, and confirmation).

 ### Part 2: Flight (Under construction)
 The year is 2027.
 ZIO Airlines only serves markets it has exclusive rights to and has also embraced an adhoc flight-